o-jonah/o-jonah/README.md

 - 🌱 I’m currently learning Reactjs and Kotlin
 - 💞️ I’m looking to collaborate on the [projects to adhance my knowledge experience
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Love football and had dream of becoming Ronldo in Tech World
+- ⚡ Fun fact: Love football and had dream of becoming Ronaldo in Tech World